 1st Place - Jahmir Murphy, Grade 4, South Greenville Elementary (Ms. Patterson, Teacher)

 2nd Place - Jordan Ware, Grade 4, South Greenville Elementary (Ms. Patterson, Teacher)

 Pictured left, Carolyn Garris presents 1st place winner, Trinity Bryant, 5th Grade, Ridgewood Elementary, with a certificate along with $100 cash.

 Below, Naomi Vilchez Perez, 5th Grade, Ridgewood Elementary, was presented a certificate with a $50 cash award for her 2nd place standing.
 Thank you Ms. Lunde for allowing your art students to participate!

 NEWS: PSWCD Board Awards 2019 Resource Conservation Workshop Scholarship (READ HERE)

 A week-long camp for high school students interested in conservation and natural resources.
 Students will spend the week at NCSU learning about a wide range of conservation areas of study for college and careers for after graduation.
-For information on the RCW and an application to be a student delegate from Pitt County, please click on the link below;

 In order to achieve success, students should come prepared to meet the primary objective of the workshop – learning about natural resources and their management in today’s global environment.
 Awards and scholarships can be won and are presented to the students under several awards programs.